cocoon2wong/SocialCirclePlus/guidelines.md

 ## Get Started

-This is the official PyTorch codes for our paper "SocialCircle+: Learning the Angle-based Conditioned Social Interaction Representation for Pedestrian Trajectory Prediction".
+This is the official PyTorch codes for our paper "SocialCircle+: Learning the Angle-based Conditioned Interaction Representation for Pedestrian Trajectory Prediction".

 SocialCircle+ is an extended journal-version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle), and this paper will be made public soon.
 For our pre-trained model weights, please refer to [this page](https://github.com/cocoon2wong/Project-Monandaeg/tree/SocialCirclePlus).